ru4en/fyp-llm-routers/docs/thesis/thesis.md

 3. **Licensing Considerations**: Only models with permissive licensing terms suitable for both research and potential commercial applications were considered.

-For the experimental evaluation, well select the open weights model: `facebook/bart-large-mnli`
+For the experimental evaluation, well select the open weights model: `facebook/bart-large-mnli` This model was selected for its strong performance on zero-shot classification tasks, particularly in the context of Natural Language Inference (NLI).
+BART-Large-MNLI is a transformer-based model that has been pre-trained on a large corpus of text and fine-tuned for NLI tasks, making it well-suited for the routing system's requirements.
+The model's architecture allows it to effectively understand and classify complex prompts, making it an ideal candidate for the routing system.

+Some of the key features of the BART-Large-MNLI model include:
+- **Transformer Architecture**: BART-Large-MNLI is based on the transformer architecture, which has proven to be highly effective for a wide range of natural language processing tasks.
+This architecture allows the model to capture complex relationships between words and phrases in text, making it well-suited for understanding and classifying prompts.

+- **Pre-trained on Large Datasets**: The model has been pre-trained on a large corpus of text, enabling it to leverage a wealth of knowledge and context when processing prompts.
+This pre-training helps the model generalise well to various tasks and domains.

+- **Fine-tuned for NLI Tasks**: BART-Large-MNLI has been specifically fine-tuned for natural language inference tasks, which involve determining the relationship between a premise and a hypothesis.
+This fine-tuning makes the model particularly adept at understanding the nuances of language and context, allowing it to classify prompts effectively.

+## Chapter 4: Router Development

 ### 4.3 Generic Prompt-to-Topic Router (Development)